jdh-observer/boXXEPfnFTRe/article.md

 ```

 <!-- #region citation-manager={"citations": {"4buyp": [{"id": "14298532/PX4XEZRW", "source": "zotero"}]}} editable=true slideshow={"slide_type": ""} -->
 This balancing between virtue and talent is not self-explanatory.
 In the nineteenth century, there was a debate about whether virtue or talent was more important for official appointments.
 The reason was that it gradually dawned on decision makers that the old examinations with their heavy emphasis on the Confucian classics (virtue) no longer sufficed to solve real-world problems.
 Defenders of office selling, on the other hand, argued that to open this path could attract practical talent (One example comes from Wang Kaiyun 王闓運 (1833-1916): “Men who obtain office by purchase are one third less than those who obtain office by recommendation for military merit, but their talents and administrative abilities are often better than those of magistrates with regular qualification (*zhengtu*).
 Therefore, though it is true that office purchase is harmful to politics, the allegation that it is responsible for spoiling bureaucratic ranks is not necessarily true.”
 See: <cite id="4buyp"><a href="#zotero%7C14298532%2FPX4XEZRW">(Wang, 1983)</a></cite>, 165).
 The Ministries of Revenue, Punishments and Works were popular among office purchasers, and the three positions listed above were those accessible by purchase.
 The game designer’s “hidden” bias seems clear.
-This may also be expressed in the lower “popularity” (and tilt towards <span style="font-variant: small-caps;">weak</span>) of the Ministry of Rites, the old refuge of examination graduates.
+This may also be expressed in the lower “popularity” (and tilt towards WEAK) of the Ministry of Rites, the old refuge of examination graduates.

 <!-- #endregion -->